 In recent months, about 5% of tests are missing addresses and therefore cannot be included in any neighborhood totals.
 In earlier months, more tests were missing address data.
 Because of this high percentage of tests missing resident address data, this neighborhood testing data for March, April, and May should be interpreted with caution (see below)

-Percentage of tests missing address information, by month
+Percentage of tests missing address information, by month in 2020

 Mar - 33.6%